 Once we verify their request, the profile will be removed immediately; however, their videos, blogs, artwork, etc… may still be used for promotional purposes.
 Please read our Terms of Service for more information.

 Are there any reasons a Pen Pal membership can be terminated?

 We do not accept any applications where the inmate has crimes against minors.
 If a profile has been created for an inmate with a crime involving a minor, then the profile will be terminated immediately, and a letter will be sent to the inmate to explain this has happened.
 There will be no refund.

 No. Once a profile is submitted and processed we don’t give any refunds.
 There are administrative costs and other expenses that prevent us from doing it.

 WHAT IS THE EASIEST WAY TO WRITE A PRISONER?

 There are 3 ways to write to a prisoner:

 You can either send them a letter yourself using the address located at the bottom of their profile.
 This process can take a long time depending on where you live and the mailing system at the prison.

 You can purchase stamps and message them through the facility’s email service.
 There is a link that will direct you to the correct website located on their profile.
 Using their institutional email is the most efficient way, but the rules pertaining to those services vary from state to state.

 You can send a message through our messaging service which is located at the bottom of their profile.
 Again, this can take a long time as they can only reply via the postal service.
-Also be aware that we can not send an attached picture to all our members, it depends on the state or institutions rules where the prisoner resides.
-You can only use this feature once.
+We will share your information with the person you reach ou to and You can only use this feature once for each member.